hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 ```

 where `<function_name>` specifies the name of the function you want to search for.
-Try pulling up the man pages for the man function itself!
+Try pulling up the manual page for the `man` function itself!

 > # Exercise 1
 >